 Automotive industry

 Safety is of paramount importance in the automotive industry.
 One defect or error in the manufacturing process can lead to severe accidents.
-To avoid such disasters, automotive manufacturers use QMSs to ensure that their vehicles are safe and meet all regulatory requirements.
+To avoid such disasters, automotive manufacturers use QMSs to ensure their vehicles are safe and meet all regulatory requirements.

 Some tools you can use in this industry include failure mode and effects analysis (FMEA) and design of experiments (DoE).
 These tools help identify and correct problems in the manufacturing process, preventing defects in the final product.